 Find out about bikeway and shared pathway projects across Brisbane, including temporary bikeway closures and detours.

 Black Diamonds provides a range of free or low-cost activities to Aboriginal and Torres Strait Islander peoples living in Brisbane, with a focus on young people.

-Read about Council's aspirations to be a city of diverse and accessible recreational opportunities by 2031 in the Brisbane Vision.
+Read about Council's aspirations to be a city of diverse and accessible recreational opportunities by 2031 in the Brisbane Vision 2031.

 CityCycle, Brisbane's public bike share scheme, aims to encourage more people to cycle around the inner city.

-Information on cycling, pools, golf courses, tennis courts, skate parks, exercise equipment & other Council recreation facilities.
+Information on cycling, pools, golf courses, tennis courts, skate parks, exercise equipment and other Council recreation facilities.

 If you're looking for activities in Brisbane including active and healthy events, you may wish to sign up for our Things to do in Brisbane e-newsletter.

 Become a part of a vibrant team of health professionals that operate Council's two Corporate Wellness Centres in Brisbane's CBD.
 To register your interest email the Wellness team.